CMPUT301W22T22/ArrayList-Student-/README.md

 * Users: Users will be able to download the apk and install it on their devices from which they will be able to play.
 * Developers: To work on the project, first clone the repository, then create a new branch and start working (it's that easy!).
 When you have completed your work, submit a pull request and we will review it.

+# Development
+QR Hunt was developed using Java and Android Studio.
+A representation of our storyboard, along with a detailed UML diagram and CRC cards can be found in the Wiki.
+User and code data is stored in firestore.
+Third party libraries were also used for the QR code scanning and the map view.

 # Attribution of image assets
 ConsoleActivity: </br>